Back to Case Studies

 The objective was to take care of the entire customer, technical, and financial support services.
 Eliminate reactive, labour-intensive support through automation, reducing resolution times, cutting cost-per-ticket, and rebuilding the support architecture around a single, streamlined channel.

 I held design ownership, operating as the senior UX voice within a cross-functional team spanning sales, support operations, engineering, and Salesforce platform specialists.
-My scope covered the complete support journey, from customer-facing touchpoints through to agent tooling and internal frameworks, across a two-year contract.
+My scope covered the complete support journey, from customer-facing touch-points through to agent tooling and internal frameworks, across a two-year contract.

 Discovery & strategic insights